Alberta Highway 16A: Parkland Highway

 Running for 35 km, the Parkland Highway (Highway 16A) runs parallel to Highway 16, 3.2 km to the north.
 The highway starts west of Stony Plain near the hamlet of Carvel.
 Parkland Highway is a central thoroughfare through the bedroom communities of Stony Plain and Spruce Grove.
 At Acheson it has a partial cloverleaf interchange with Highway 60.
 Highway 16A enters Edmonton along Stony Plain Road, splits into one-way streets where eastbound traffic follows 100 Avenue, before ending at Anthony Henday Drive (Highway 216).

 Highway 16A and the Parkland Highway were established in 1997 when the Highway 16 designation was moved to Highway 16X, a bypass route that becomes Yellowhead Trail in Edmonton.

+Stony Plain, through which the western portion of the highway passes, was incorporated as a town on December 10, 1908.
+The town is known for an extensive collection of outdoor murals depicting its history and heritage.
+Spruce Grove, the largest city on the Parkland Highway, was first incorporated as a village in 1907, became a town on January 1, 1971, and achieved city status on March 1, 1986.
+The city's Jennifer Heil Way, which intersects Highway 16A at kilometre 15.7, was named after freestyle skier Jennifer Heil, who won a gold medal in moguls at the 2006 Winter Olympics in Turin and a silver medal at the 2010 Winter Olympics in Vancouver.
+Near its eastern terminus, Highway 16A passes through the Acheson area of Parkland County.
+The Acheson Industrial Area spans 10,000 acres (4,000 ha) and hosts more than 200 businesses across transportation, manufacturing, energy services, and value-added agriculture sectors.